Mildred Catherine Hawley1

 Archibald Campbell, 17th of Mains and 12th of Blythswood was born circa 1809.1 He was the son of Colin Douglas and Sophia Armine Boydell.2 He married Caroline Agnes Dick, daughter of Mungo Dick.1 He died on 11 July 1868.1

-Archibald Campbell, 17th of Mains and 12th of Blythswood was baptised with the name of Archibald Douglas.1 He gained the rank of Lieutenant in the service of the 68th Regiment.2 On 1838 his name was legally changed to Archibald Campbell on inheriting the estate of Blythswood from his cousin, Archibald Campbell.1 He lived at Mains, Dunbartonshire, Scotland.1
+He was given the name of Archibald Douglas at birth.1 He gained the rank of Lieutenant in the 68th Regiment.2 In 1838 his name was legally changed to Archibald Campbell on inheriting the estate of Blythswood from his cousin, Archibald Campbell.1 He lived at Mains, Dunbartonshire, ScotlandG.1

 He also had one other daughter.2